jtdLab/dart_counter/README.md

 make extension part of the class the extend part and part of statments

 TODO marks invitations and friendrequest as read doesnt work

+page transitions with better effects could be done e.g from auth_flow to main_flow after sign in or other